 Services for students with mobility disabilities or other disabilities that require accommodations relating to physical access:

 As part of Gordon’s commitment to the holistic education and personal development of each student, the College provides a variety of support services and assistance for those with physical disabilities.
 We aim to assist students in learning to advocate for their own needs and to help them discover and articulate with confidence their abilities and goals.
-The advisor for students with physical disabilities works closely with each individual in assessing his/her needs, designing support services and growth opportunities, and coordinating the efforts of other offices (e.g., Housing, Registrar, and Physical Plant Offices, and Health and Counseling Centers, etc.) in making our facilities and programs accessible.
-Examples of physical accessibility requests may include such things as particular residence hall locations; residence hall room design that permits wheelchair access; an elevator key to permit access to certain classrooms; modifications to the fire alarm warning system for a hearing-impaired student; or special door-entry hardware.
+The advisor for students with physical disabilities works with each individual in assessing his/her needs, designing support services and growth opportunities, and coordinating the efforts of other offices (e.g., Housing, Registrar, Physical Plant Offices, Health Center and the Center for Student Counseling and Wellness, etc.) in making our facilities and programs accessible.
+Examples of physical accessibility requests may include such things as the assignment to particular residence hall locations; residence hall room design that permits wheelchair access; elevator access; modifications to the fire alarm warning system for a hearing-impaired student; or special door-entry hardware.

 Gordon is committed to providing students with disabilities equivalent access to a Gordon education in accordance with the Rehabilitation Act of 1973, including Section 504 and the American with Disabilities Act of 1990, by providing appropriate and reasonable accommodations.

-Accommodations can include alternative format of texts, extended time for exams, note-taking assistance, special advising, use of adaptive technology, enlarged print, Braille, assistive listening devices, and others determined to be reasonable and in keeping with academic and technical standards.
+Accommodations can include an alternative format of texts, extended time for exams, supplemental note-taking, use of adaptive technology, and others determined to be reasonable and in keeping with academic and technical standards.
 The Academic Success Center also provides one-to-one assistance for learning new strategies, time management and study skills, and directs students to other services offered.
 (See above, Academic Success Center.)